SaschaLuethje/AutoFaUmfelderkennungTrafficSigns/README.md

 Please notice, that we need the images in jpg.
 Therefore you need to convert the images from PPM to jpg. you can use https://convertio.co/de/ppm-jpg/ for this.

 # Step 2.1: Collect images
 Every image needs an annotation CSV file.
 This file contains information about the image (Width, Heights, ClassId, bounding boxes, etc...).
-To create the CSV files install

-$ pip install pascal-voc-writer

-and use the following python script (TODO).
+The GTSRB dataset already has a CSV file but it contains multiple images at once.
+To split the CSV file into multiples, once for every image, you can use the following script (customScripts/myCsvScript.py). for example:
+$ python myCsvScript.py 'GT-00014.csv'

 # Step 2.2: Create Label Map (.pbtxt)
 Classes need to be listed in the label map.
 This will look like the following: